 If you’ve been keeping up with the digital currency revolution, you probably know quite a lot about bitcoin.
-This cryptocurrency was invented back in 2009 by the mysterious Satoshi Nakamoto as a digital alternative to traditional physical currencies.
-Nakamoto wanted to create a trust-free currency, one where individuals were the only ones involved in transactions and no third parties could interfere.
+One of the most important cryptocurrencies, bitcoin was invented back in 2009 by the mysterious Satoshi Nakamoto as a digital alternative to traditional physical currencies.
+Nakamoto wanted to create a trust-free currency.
+One where individuals were the only ones involved in transactions and no third parties could interfere.
 His mission was successful, and the world was forever changed.

 It’s not just bitcoin that’s spearheading the cryptocurrency movement, though.
 There are several other types of digital currency that all offer different things and have different strengths.
 If you’re looking to trade in digital currency and you’re not particularly enthused by bitcoin (although you should be), you’ve got options.
 Here are the 6 most important cryptocurrencies on the market.
 These aren’t the only ones; they’re simply the ones we’ve deemed most significant.

 Bitcoin – and cryptocurrency more generally – may have plenty of precedents, but this was the first time the idea had been tried so successfully and with such a detailed plan.
-This is the most successful cryptocurrency to date, and probably the one you think of when you’re talking about cryptocurrency.
-The bitcoin infrastructure is pretty well-developed; you can buy and sell bitcoin, carry out transactions with it, and even use websites like CaptainAltcoin.com to trade the currency with automated bots.
+This is the most successful of the cryptocurrencies to date.
+Probably the one you think of when you’re talking about cryptocurrency.
+The bitcoin infrastructure is pretty well-developed.
+You can buy and sell bitcoin, carry out transactions with it, and even use websites like CaptainAltcoin.com to trade the currency with automated bots.
 There’s no doubt that bitcoin is one of the most significant cryptocurrencies available right now.
 It’s moving upwards, too.
 As more people adopt bitcoin it’s only going to get more popular and therefore more valuable.
 If you’re giving anyone a crash course in cryptocurrency, it would be churlish not to begin with bitcoin.

 Ripple was created largely to serve as an alternative to the current banking payment system of SWIFT.
 It was developed as a digital currency for banks and payment networks rather than for goods and services payments.
 There are some who think this means Ripple is going directly against the purpose of cryptocurrency, but it’s undeniable that Ripple is gaining some traction amongst businesses.
 Also unlike bitcoin, Ripple does have a central authority: it’s run by a company called Ripple (funnily enough) which has offices in Australia, the UK, and Luxembourg.
 Ripple’s goal is primarily the transfer of currencies and commodities between larger organisations, so whether or not you class it as a cryptocurrency will depend on your personal definition of the word.